 MEANS OF GRACE

-Historically many disciplines (often in the form of some physical self-denial or deprivation, self-inflicted pain, punishment, or suffering) have been employed ostensibly to draw nearer to God: abstinence; chastity; fasting; solitude; silence; simplicity; poverty; frugality; etc.
+Historically many disciplines (often in the form of some physical self-denial or deprivation, self-inflicted pain, punishment, or suffering) have been employed ostensibly to draw nearer to God: abstinence; chastity; fasting; solitude; silence; simplicity; poverty; frugality; etc. But people tended to look upon these works of the flesh as if they were godliness, rather than disciplines toward godliness.

 Christian life involves four areas of personal discipline which may be categorized (no particular order) as:

 These four areas are absolute in that they accommodate the whole of the Christian life, ie. every other activity is includable within them.2 They are not only disciplines, they are also our fulfillment.3 That is, they are not an end in themselves, they are means of drawing near to God, of pursuing holiness.
 What other labor of love is so satisfying and full of joy as these? - not because of the disciplines themselves, but because they are the means by which we partake of His grace.
-This necessarily implies that each of us will suffer from lack of fulfillment (loss of meaning, purpose, and significance) to the extent that we neglect any aspect of these means.
-Neglect fosters disconnectedness with God and each other.
+This necessarily implies that each of us will suffer from lack of fulfillment [a reduced sense of meaning, purpose, and significance] to the extent that we neglect any aspect of these means.
+Neglect fosters disconnectedness with God, spiritual realities, and each other.
 We become attached to all kinds of lesser things that offer a counterfeit satisfaction.
 Reality slips through our fingers and we lose ourselves.
 Through these disciplines, we learn of Christ and partake of His life.
 He becomes real to us and we know who we are, what we are about, and the difference we make.
 The disciplines themselves are not godliness.
 They are the means by which we deny ourselves, take up His cross, and follow Him.4

 -------------------------------

-1. From time to time, hardship also comes to Christians in prosperity and our pockets collapse.
+1. From time to time, hardship also comes to Christians in prosperity and our protective pockets collapse.
 It is devastating to those who have not cultivated the habit of discipline toward godliness through the means of grace.
 Intrusion into our comfort zone and disruption of our lifestyle hurts.
-Losing things we have come to love shocks us.
+Losing those things we have come to love shocks us.
 It tells us that, unlike pilgrims, we have become too attached to this world.
 It also comments on how ready we are to leave and our preparedness for Christ's return.
 Better to repent now.
 JESUS IS LORD (Phil.2:9-11).
 "Return to God's arms and start working out your salvation with fear and trembling (v.12), for God is the one working in you to both will and do His good pleasure" (v.13).

 2. I have not included here the concept of the sacraments as inculcated in Covenant Theology.
 See comment on God of Promise by Michael Horton at RESOURCES http://pop.eradman.com/

-"Godliness with contentment is great gain for we brought nothing into this world and it is certain we can carry nothing out.
-Let us be content with food and clothing.
-Those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
-The love of money is the root of all kinds of evil for which some have strayed in the faith in their greediness and pierced themselves through with many sorrows."
+Godliness with contentment is great gain for we brought nothing into this world and it is certain we can carry nothing out.
+Let us be content [satisfied] with food and clothing.
+Those who desire [resolve] to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown [plunge, sink] men into ruin and destruction.
+The love of money is the root of all kinds of evil for which some have strayed [wandered away] from the faith [teachings of Scripture] in their greediness [craving] and pierced themselves through with many sorrows.
 (1 Tim.6:6-10)

 FORMULATING A SPIRITUAL GROWTH PLAN